jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

    [?x _ _] ?x))
 ```

-Here the `_` is a wildcard match that matches anything but doesn't bind at all.
+The `_` is a wildcard match that matches anything but doesn't bind at all.
 What happens if we try to extend this to work for not just vectors, but just a single number?

 ```clojure
 (def find-x